Frozen Dog Treats – A Cool, Healthy Way to Reward Your Pet

 Common Mistakes Owners Make with Frozen Dog Treats

-While frozen snacks are healthy in moderation, there are a few common mistakes that can cause trouble:
+While frozen snacks are healthy in moderation, there are a few common mistakes that can cause trouble.
+For example, using unsafe ingredients like chocolate or xylitol (a sugar substitute) is extremely dangerous, as these are toxic to dogs.

-Safe & Healthy Ingredients for Homemade Frozen Dog Treats
+Safe & Healthy Ingredients for Homemade Treats

 If you’re making treats at home, stick to dog-safe ingredients.
 Here are some healthy options: